Welcome to WriteForTheStage

 A progressive approach to developing the fundamental skills required to effectively tell a story on the stage, taught by award-winning published playwright, Mike Heath.

-Weeks 1 & 2 of Intro course free
+We're offering Weeks 1 & 2 of the Intro course for free.

 Available to anyone with an internet connection.